Overseas Qualification Competency Assessment Application

 The Overseas Qualifications Competency Assessment (OSQCA) Application Form

+Once you have provided all the required documentation, your application is ready for assessment.
 Your application will be assessed by the Professional Recognition Panel.

 The processing of your assessment and submissions or additional evidence must be concluded within two years of your original application.